Facebook is creating 'entirely new experiences' for you

 Get ready for a flood of new Facebook apps.
-On Tuesday, the social media giant said it created a new team, known as New Product Experimentation, to build, design and launch apps that give users "entirely new experiences for building community."
-Those apps could range from games to business tools.
+The social media giant said Tuesday it's created a team, known as New Product Experimentation, to design, build and launch apps that give people "entirely new experiences for building community."
+The apps could range from games to business tools.

-Facebook is housing the team in a new limited liability company that bears the same name.
-It says that structure will encourage more experimentation, allowing employees to quickly alter apps or even shut them down if they fail to live up to expectations.
+Facebook is housing the team in a new limited liability company, the NPE Team.
+The structure will encourage more experimentation, allowing employees to quickly alter apps or even shut them down if they fail to live up to expectations, Facebook said.

-The new apps will include the developer name "NPE Team from Facebook."
+The new apps will include the developer name, "NPE Team from Facebook."
 Some apps could be free, while others might offer in-app purchases, Facebook said.
-Apps are expected to hit the Apple App and Google Play stores, as well as the web, in the coming weeks.
+Apps are expected to hit Apple's App Store and the Google Play store, as well as the web, in the coming weeks.

-The creation of the new team highlights Facebook's efforts to develop features and services outside of its main social network, which has been embroiled in a series of privacy and security scandals and struggles to attract teenage users in the US.
-Outside of its main service and its Messenger app, Facebook has failed to develop popular apps.
+The creation of the new team highlights Facebook's efforts to develop features and services outside of its main social network, which has been embroiled in a series of privacy and security scandals and struggles to attract teens in the US.
+Outside of its main service and its Messenger app, Facebook has failed to develop popular apps on its own.
 The social network purchased the Instagram photo-sharing app and the WhatsApp messaging service.
 The company also successfully copied Snapchat's Stories feature, allowing users to post videos and photos that vanish within 24 hours.

 Apps developed by the NPE team might serve as a proving ground for Facebook, giving the social network a sense of what features excite its 2.38 billion monthly active users, many of whom are wary of change, before the company invests heavily in them.
 It could also help Facebook create a market for its planned Libra cryptocurrency, which it's launching with partners in 2020, if it's integrated as a payment method for in-app upgrades.
 Facebook is building a digital wallet for storing the currency and said it's too soon to tell if new apps will accept Libra.